 There are no federal requirements for safety committees in private sector workplaces.
 However, many states require them.
 In other states, employers may get a discount on their workers' compensation premiums if they have a safety committee in place.

-Tasks can include monitoring, training, conducting investigations, and developing innovative solutions to safety issues.
+Tasks can include: